List of Alien (franchise) characters: Dwayne Hicks

 Corporal Dwayne Hicks (Michael Biehn), Sergeant Apone's second-in-command, takes over when Apone and most of the Colonial Marines are captured by the Aliens and commanding officer Lieutenant Gorman is incapacitated.
 Hicks looks for options for holding out with the survivors of the Hadley's Hope colony until aid arrives, and he and Ripley bond when he teaches her to use a pulse rifle.
 He is one of four survivors of the military mission.
 As the survivors escape, Hicks is injured when a spray of acid blood from an Alien hits his chest and face.
 He is apparently killed during the crash of the Sulaco in Alien 3, after which a body impaled on a broken support brace is found in his cryochamber.
 In the video game Aliens: Colonial Marines, Hicks is revealed to be alive and was actually kidnapped by mercenaries working for the Weyland-Yutani Corporation.
 His body is replaced by an anonymous victim to cover up the kidnapping, and he is rescued by Colonial Marines.
+This is considered canon by some, such as Randy Pitchford, but is ignored by most as the game was met with overwhelmingly negative reviews from critics and players alike.

 James Remar, initially cast as Hicks, left the project ostensibly due to "artistic differences" with director James Cameron.
 In a Sidebar podcast, however, Remar said that Cameron terminated his contract after the actor was arrested for drug possession.
 Producer Gale Anne Hurd contacted Michael Biehn, who accepted the role and flew to England for filming.
 In an early draft of the Alien 3 screenplay, Hicks was the central protagonist and Ripley had a minor role.
 Since his character was killed off in the screenplay's final draft, however, Biehn was never approached to appear in that film.
 When he learned that he had a minor role and his likeness would be used, Biehn and his agent threatened 20th Century Fox with a lawsuit unless he received compensation similar to Aliens.